JustLe56/ZipWeather/README.md

 # ZipWeather
-Program gives weather related information using zipcodes and webscraping
+Webscraper that uses United States zipcodes to find and locate accurate weather information